equwal/LispBrain/README.md

 #TODO:
 Fix the following major issues:
  - Nested loops do not work.
 This implementation is not turing complete without them.
 They will be implemented soon.
- - Some printable characters are represented using literal string references
+ - Some printable characters are represented using acronyms.
+Fix that.
  - The internal function "one-off-fuck" needs to have a macro used to generate it, it is a mess.